golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development.md

 You need the following command to enable the daemon as a requestor.

-What it also does under the hood, it also checks for funds on your requestor node and if needed, contacts the faucet which issues some nGNT tokens to the node using zkSync.
+What it also does under the hood, it also checks for funds on your requestor node and if needed, contacts the faucet which issues some tGLM tokens to the node using zkSync.

 {% hint style="warning" %}
 It needs to be run each time the daemon is started or restarted.